 An Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer those burning questions about Hungary that travellers might have, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.